eoinkelly/notes/elasticsearch/n-gram.md

 * Is just the generalised idea of a moving window of "items" in a stream of text, where items can be various parts of text.
     * the items are often words in NLP
     * In Elasticsearch the items seem to be characters
-* a contigious sequence of _n_ items from a given sample of text or speech
+* a contiguous sequence of _n_ items from a given sample of text or speech

 Items can be: